Tips for Recovery after a Breast Reduction in Sydney or Newcastle

 How long does it take to fully heal from breast reduction?

 - Generally, patients will be able to perform daily activities on their own a week after the procedure and return to lower-intensity activities two weeks after surgery.
 Complete recovery usually takes around twelve to fourteen weeks.
-In some cases, some people may completely recovery as early as eight weeks.
+In some cases, some people may completely recover as early as eight weeks.

 How do I shower after breast reduction surgery?